 Before building anything on your property you always need to check fire codes and see if you need a permit.
 There are always might be some restriction specific to your state.

-Fire pit might be more convenient to build and sit around, than outdoor fireplaces.
+Fire pits are convenient to build and sit around, than outdoor fireplaces.
 You don’t need chimney, so it is a much smaller construction.
 Fire pits can be in different shapes, sizes and materials.
 Depending on these factors, price varies a lot.
 Fire pit can be as cheap as $150, if you will make it on your own or buy small portable fire pit.
 However, with fancier materials, shape and sittings added price can jump to a few thousands.

 Here are few things you should think about, if you plan to get a fire pit: